carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 ## Step Three: Purchase coffee and books

-Now that you have added coffee as a purchasable item, you can add some to your cart to make a purchase.
+Now that you've added coffee as a purchasable item, you can add some to your cart to make a purchase.
 Do this in `Bookstore.java`, after you have added media items to the cart:

 ```java
 // Bookstore.java